bluewhalesystems/sold/macho/README.md

 There's no notion of "canonical PLT" in Mach-O because the compiler always emit code to load a function pointer value from GOT even for `-fno-PIC`.
-In other words, the compiler always assumes that the address of a function is not known at link-time.
-Therefore, we'll never see an object file which assumes that a function address is a link-time constant.
+In other words, the compiler always assumes that the address of a function is not known at link-time if the address is used as a value.

 ## Re-exported libraries